-\paragraph{Intepretability.} From Figure \ref{fig:intepretable}, we observe that in cases where predicted dialogue programs and video programs match or are close to the gold labels, the model can generate generally correct responses.
+\paragraph{Interpretability.} In Figure \ref{fig:intepretable}, we show both success and failure cases of generated responses and corresponding generated functional programs.
+In each example, we marked predicted outputs as incorrect if they do not match the ground-truth completely (even though the outputs might be partially correct).
+From Figure \ref{fig:intepretable}, we observe that in cases where generated dialogue programs and video programs match or are close to the gold labels, the model can generate generally correct responses.
 For cases where some module parameters do not exactly match but are closed to the gold labels, the model can still generate responses with the correct visual information (e.g. the 4$^{th}$ turn in example B).
 In cases of wrong predicted responses, we can further look at how the model understands the questions based on predicted programs.
 In the 3$^{rd}$ turn of example A, the output response is missing a minor detail as compared to the label response because the video program fails to capture ``rooftop'' as a \texttt{where} parameter.
 These subtle yet important details can determine whether output responses can fully address user queries.
-In the 3$^{rd}$ turn of example B, the model wrongly identifies ``what room'' as a \texttt{where} parameter and subsequently generates a response to indicate it is ``a living room''.
-For additional qualitative analysis, please refer to the Supplementary. \paragraph{TGIF-QA Results.} We report the result using the L2 loss in \emph{Count} task and accuracy in other tasks.
-From Table \ref{tab:tgifqa_results}, VGNMN outperforms majority of the baseline models in all tasks by a large margin.
+In the 3$^{rd}$ turn of example B, the model wrongly identifies ``what room'' as a \texttt{where} parameter and subsequently generates a wrong response that it is ``a living room''.

+\paragraph{TGIF-QA Results.} We report the result using the L2 loss in \emph{Count} task and accuracy in other tasks.
+From Table \ref{tab:tgifqa_results}, VGNMN outperforms the majority of the baseline models in all tasks by a large margin.
 Compared to AVSD experiments, the TGIF-QA experiments emphasize the video understanding ability of the models, removing the requirement for dialogue understanding and natural language generation.
 Since TGIF-QA questions follow a very specific question type distribution (count, action, transition, and frameQA), the question structures are simpler and easier to learn than AVSD.
 Using exact-match accuracy of parsed programs vs. label programs as a metric, our question parser can achieve a performance 81\% to 94\% accuracy in TGIF-QA vs. 41-45\% in AVSD.
-The higher accuracy in decoding a reasoning structure translates to better matches between training and test distributions, resulting in higher performance gains.
+The higher accuracy in decoding a reasoning structure translates to better adaptation between training and test time, resulting in higher performance gains.